8 Best Rooftop Bars Near Málaga Cruise Port

 If you have 4 hours: Walk along Muelle Uno into town.
 Head to AC Hotel Málaga Palacio for the best views in the city.
 Then walk Calle Larios back toward the port, stopping at Vincci if you still have time.

 If you have 6+ hours: Start at La Terraza de Valeria (opens 11am, good for morning arrivals), then explore the old town.
-Hit AC Palacio or Terraza Catedral for afternoon drinks, and walk back along the promenade past Trocadero on your way to the ship.
+Hit AC Palacio or Terraza Catedral for afternoon drinks, and walk back along the promenade on your way to the ship.

 Getting back on time

 All of these venues are within 15–20 minutes' walk of the cruise terminal.
-Factor in time to walk back — don't rely on taxis during busy port days, they can take a while.
+Factor in time to walk back.
+Don't rely on taxis during busy port days, they can take a while.
 Leave earlier than you think you need to.

 Alcazaba Fortress